 The Pollak Building Visual Arts Building at VCU is located at 325 North Harrison Street, Richmond, VA 23284.
 For more information on the Virginia Commonwealth University (VCU), Pollak Building greenroof, contact Jacek Ghosh, M.Arch., LEED AP, CRM, EDFP, Director of Sustainability at Phone: (804) 628-5199; Fax: (804) 828-2857; E-mail: firstname.lastname@example.org.

-Watch the 1:56 Virginia Commonwealth University (VCU) Pollak Building – Project of the Week 1/11/16 video from Greenroofs.com on the greenroofsTV channel on YouTube.
-Greenroofs.com Project of the Week video photo credits: All courtesy of VMDO Architects and Capitol Greenroofs.
-See the project profiles from VMDO Architects and Capitol Greenroofs and see the 2:27 video Vegetated Roof on Pollak from May 21, 2012 by VCU Goes Green.
+Watch the 1:56 video Virginia Commonwealth University (VCU) Pollak Building – Project of the Week 1/11/16 from Greenroofs.com on the greenroofsTV channel on YouTube.
+Greenroofs.com Project of the Week video photo credits: All courtesy of VMDO Architects and Capitol Greenroofs; May 21, 2012 2:27 video Vegetated Roof on Pollak by VCU Goes Green.

-Read the May 24, 2013 Lady Bug, Lady Bug, Eat Up by Megan Schmidt in VCU News; April 25, 2012 Pollak Vegetated Roof in VCU Goes Green; and the October 11, 2011 VCU students plant a vegetated garden on Pollak Building by Mike Porter in VCU News.
+January 11, 2016 Video & Project of the Week for January 11, 2016: Virginia Commonwealth University (VCU) Pollak Building by Linda Velazquez on Greenroofs.com; May 24, 2013 Lady Bug, Lady Bug, Eat Up by Megan Schmidt in VCU News; April 25, 2012 Pollak Vegetated Roof in VCU Goes Green; and the October 11, 2011 VCU students plant a vegetated garden on Pollak Building by Mike Porter in VCU News.

 Completed in the fall of 2011, a second greenroof (following the VCU Rice Center) was installed at Virginia Commonwealth University on the southeast-facing roof of the Pollak Building on the Monroe Park Campus.
 The legacy project of the 2009-2010 Monroe Park Campus Student Government Association (SGA), the living roof serves as a living classroom to educate the campus community as well as a small gathering place for students.